-You may have specific questions as you look towards finding mental health support.
+You may have specific questions as you look toward finding mental health support.
 Find answers to frequently asked questions about our practice.

 Our standard hourly fee in Alberta is $200.
 The standard hourly fee in Ontario is $225.

-Credit Card, and E-transfer is accepted.
+Credit card, and e-transfer are accepted.
 If you have any questions about coverage, we are happy to discuss options with you.

 Psychological treatment sessions are typically booked for 50 minutes.
 The frequency of sessions depends on the presenting issue and the length of treatment is contingent upon the goals established by the psychologist and client.
 The time and cost involved in psychotherapy can be difficult to anticipate; however, a psychologist can work with you to develop a plan to maximize the time spent during and between sessions.
 All mental health professionals have an ethical responsibility to provide treatment only if it is believed to be effective and to provide no more than what is necessary.